vega/vega-lite/CONTRIBUTING.md

 Since we only publish the Github Pages when we release a new version, it might be slightly outdated compared to `master`.
-For development, you can run `npm run site` to serve the github page locally at [http://localhost:4000](http://localhost:4000).
+For development, once you have [setup the repository](#repository-setup), you can run `npm run site` to serve the github page locally at [http://localhost:4000](http://localhost:4000).
 Open [http://localhost:4000/docs](http://localhost:4000/docs) to see the docs.

 # Development Guide